-The Sinai theorem of phase transition~\cite{phtsinai} proves that for perturbations (noise/temperature) lower than a critical value, there always exists a set of small critical couplings (smaller than an upper limit) such that each limit Gibbs distributions is a single phase, i.e. the system has an asymptotic probability of 1 to be in one of the stable ground states.
-The interaction Hamiltonian of system-environment $H$ presents the coupling between them.
+The Sinai theorem of phase transition~\cite{phtsinai} proves that for perturbations (noise/temperature) lower than a critical value, there always exists a set of small critical couplings (smaller than an upper limit) such that each limit Gibbs distribution is in a single phase, that is the system has an asymptotic probability of 1 to be in one of the stable ground states.
+The interaction Hamiltonian of system-environment $H$ presents their couplings.
 Considering Hamiltonian of classical systems and their quantum analogues, interaction Hamiltonian of an arbitrary system-environment should have the following general form: \be H \equiv \sum_{i,j = 1}^{N \rightarrow \infty} f (A_i, A^*_j, \mu_{ij}), \quad \quad \langle E,\psi|E,\psi\rangle = \sum_{i,j = 1}^{N \rightarrow \infty} A_i A^*_j = 1 \ee where $\mu_{ij}$ are couplings.
 The second equality is a constraint on coefficients when they are interpreted as probabilities (see Sec. \ref{sec:random}).
 Although we have used a countable index for system-environment pointer states, they can be uncountable and continuous.
-In this limit cases coefficients $A_i$ can be considered as a random field.
+In this limit cases coefficients $A_i$ can be considered as a random field $A$.
 Then, Sinai theorem shows that for a combination of couplings $\mu_{ij}$ and small perturbation of $A$, the system approaches one of stable minima of the Hamiltonian, irrespective of details of (\ref{measurehamilt}).